RichardDooling/Entertainment_Law/Representation/Representation.md

 > a constant process of honing.

 So it's a happy day when an agent calls with the good news:
-They'd love to represent your work.
+They'd love to represent the artist!
-Before the agent can represent the author, there may be an agency agreement to sign.
+Before the agent can represent the author or artist, there may be an agency agreement to sign.
 At this point in the author-agent relationship, the author needs legal advice before signing the agency agreement.